Billy Downer: Jacob Zuma prosecution

+The prosecution of Zuma has taken many years with Zuma having been accused of using Stalingrad tactics to evade his day in court.
 Zuma objected to Downer’s involvement in his case and claimed that the retired prosecutor acted unlawfully by leaking information to the media.
 Downer has previously been accused of leaking information to journalists to benefit his public image and his cases.
-Zuma is currently privately prosecuting Downer.
+Zuma instituted a private prosecution in the high court against Downer on 5 September 2022, as well as against journalist Karyn Maughan, but in April 2024 this prosecution was struck off the roll of the KwaZulu-Natal Division of the High Court in Pietermaritzburg, although it might be reinstated if an appeal by Zuma to the Constitutional Court succeeds.